Mokeira/genomiks/README.md

 + Rule: While filling in the scoring matrix, draw arrows to each cell from the cell whose value maximized that cell's score.

-We use this arrows to trace back to the 0<sup>th</sup> column from the cell with the cell with the highest value.
+We use this arrows to trace back to the 0<sup>th</sup> column from the cell with the highest value.

 If, while tracing back, there are two or more paths, the one with the minimum cell score is chosen.